-Cracks had developed on tube-to-tubesheet welds on a chemical reactor.
-We were asked to perform a thermal transient and stress analysis of the welds.
+We were asked to perform a failure analysis on cracked tube-to-tubesheet welds on a chemical reactor.
 This included the startup, controlled heatup and cool-down processes on the reactor with respect to the potential for creating leaks through the tube to tubesheet welds.

 The rate of 8 deg.
 F/hr was first used for heat-up and cool-down for both air and salt temperatures.
 The heat-up and cool-down processes, as outlined below, were analyzed in thermal analyses.
 The thermal results were then used at various time steps to calculate stresses in the tube-to-tubesheet weldments.
 These stresses were not sufficient to cause leak paths in the weldments.
 Once acceptable stresses were achieved at a rate of 8 deg.
 F/hr, the rate was progressively increased and evaluated until a rate of 14 deg.
 F/hr was reached, and the stresses remained well within acceptable limits even for weldments with considerable porosity.

 The first model was used for thermal interaction of the perforated areas and the rim of the tubesheet.
 The thermal analysis from this model provided time varying temperature information between the perforated part of the tubesheet and the average tubesheet rim.